VirtEngine/gitpackager/support/README.md

 ```

-This template when invoked by vertice, we configure the following parameters automatically to correct behaviour as chosen by the user and in configuration files like `vertice.conf`
+This template when invoked by virtengine, we configure the following parameters automatically to correct behaviour as chosen by the user and in configuration files like `vertice.conf`

 ```
 CPU = "0.5"